 R. Hermelyn Di Silvestro

-Since I can remember, I have painted, drawn and followed my passion for the arts.
-After graduating UCLA and Art Center College of Design with distinction, I became owner of Arc & Line Communications.
-I also taught at the Academy of Art University in San Francisco.
-My artwork was selected into the permanent collection of the Library of Congress, awarded Best of Show in the Yosemite Renaissance XXIII exhibit, Best of Show in Politics (Not) as Usual exhibit, 1st place in the Pacific Prints exhibit, and 1st place in the Beyond Cancer exhibit by the Canary Foundation.
+Since Rozanne Hermelyn Di Silvestro can remember, she has painted, drawn and followed her passion for the arts.
+After growing up in Los Angeles, Rozanne attended UCLA and Art Center College of Design, receiving a BA in design and BFA in graphic and package design with distinction.
+Rozanne moved to San Francisco to begin her career and within 5 years became owner of Arc & Line Communications and taught classes at the Academy of Art University.
+After twenty years of a successful design business, Rozanne transitioned toward her first love of fine art.
+Her artwork was awarded Best of Show in the Yosemite Renaissance XXIII exhibit, Best of Show in Politics (Not) as Usual exhibit, 1st and 3rd place in the Pacific Prints exhibits, and 1st place in the Beyond Cancer exhibit.
+Rozanne's work was also selected into the permanent collection of the Library of Congress, Charles Krause Reporting Fine Art in Washington D.C. and Bank Street Arts Gallery in the U.K.

 The power of the visual message has always intrigued me.
 My art invites the viewer to start a conversation, express ideas and explore social issues in hopes of affecting positive change.
 I am interested in exposing the connections and struggles between self, society, and nature.
 By acknowledging our earth’s value, I hope to communicate the importance of balancing the current dissonance between human society and the natural world.